 The thing that I always forget is that every one of these people had to have started out in about the same position as me today.
 Sure, our stories all differ a little bit.
 Some people started out a little bit ahead.
 Others started out a little bit behind.
-But ultimately, they all had to have a basic starting point.
-Anyone that’s financially independent had to start with that first dollar.
-Anyone with a big time blog had to start with those first few readers.
+But ultimately, everyone had to start somewhere.

 That’s why The Upstarts was a good thing for me to start reading this week.
-It’s a reminder to myself that nothing happens overnight and that building anything, whether it’s a big blog, a stable financial footing or a billion dollar company, takes time and work.
+It’s a reminder to myself that nothing happens overnight and that building anything, whether it’s a big blog, a stable financial footing, or a billion-dollar company, takes time and work.
 There are no guarantees, of course.
-That’s just the way life is.
-Still, if you find yourself lamenting that you’re not at the level of someone else, remember that they had to have been in your position once too.
+But if you find yourself lamenting that you’re not at the level of someone else, remember that even they had to be in your position once.

 Even The Big Shots Had To Struggle Early On

-The story of Airnb’s CEO, Brian Chesky, is one that I find really remarkable.
-He’s obviously a smart guy.
-But he’s not a guy who was just guaranteed to strike it big with his idea.
-Early on in his career, he basically just toiled working the type of entry level job a lot of us probably started out in.
+The story of Airbnb’s CEO, Brian Chesky, is one that I find really remarkable.
+He’s obviously a smart guy, but he’s not a guy who was guaranteed to strike it big with his idea.
+Early on in his career, he basically toiled working the type of entry-level job a lot of us probably started out in.

 His Airbnb story starts off just like anyone else with an online business idea.
-Chesky and his co-founder, Job Gebbia go and get a domain name, set up a website, and start trying to get people to use the site.
+Chesky and his co-founder, Job Gebbia got a domain name, set up a website, and started trying to get people to use the site.
 The first iteration of the site was even set up using WordPress.

-That first week, Chesky and his co-founder manage to get a few people to stay at their house.
-And then the real struggle begins.
-Few people took their site seriously.
+That first week, Chesky and his co-founder managed to get a few people to stay at their house.
+And then the real struggle began – very few people took their site seriously.

 Needless to say, Chesky and his crew took a lot of hits early on.
-Very few people believed in their company.
+People didn’t believe in Airbnb and they weren’t making any money.
 To make ends meet, they picked up a side hustle selling funny presidential cereals for the 2008 election (they called them Obama Os and Cap’n McCains).
 That’s some hustle right there.
-Eventually, with a little bit of help (and remember, we all need help), they manage to get into Y-Combinator.
+Eventually, with a little bit of help (and remember, we all need help), they managed to get into Y-Combinator.
 And the rest is pretty much history.

 It Takes Time

 I know it’s a platitude, but it’s true.
 Succeeding at anything takes time.
-When we see those people who are so far ahead of us, it’s good idea to remind ourselves that they didn’t just start there.
-They had to start off right around where we began.
+When we see those people who are so far ahead of us, it’s a good idea to remind ourselves that they didn’t just start out there.
+They had to begin somewhere.